egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 in the datasets but the latter is only partially accounted for and there may be some minor errors that we cannot isolate.
-All species will be included, but unknown species that have no possible grouping identifier, e.g. native/exotic or lifeform, may not be possible to include.
+All species will be included, but unknown species that have no possible grouping identifier, e.g. native/exotic or life form, may not be possible to include.
 The vast majority of these occurrences are for seedlings that are too small to be identified.
 In most cases seedlings had minimal impact on plant cover, so this would have few implications for evaluation of cover, but this may have a greater impact on species richness.
 Decisions will need to be made for certain unknown species categories, particularly those that are more common in the dataset.
 At this stage only species that can reliably assigned to a relevant group for a given model will be included.
 Furthermore, the pilot analysis illustrated extreme zero-inflation for several groups, which prevented model fitting.
 Consequently these groups were excluded from the pilot study modelling and they may or may not be included in the full dataset analysis, depending on whether the models can be successfully fit.

 Plant functional groups `"Atl_native", "Ate_native", "Tda_unknown"` are
 removed for all models because these `wpfg` are thought to be